Brexit may not be complete until 2022

 "The government's job is to make sure that our economy can go on functioning normally ... to protect jobs, to protect British prosperity," he said.

+Britain gave formal notice to the EU of its intention to leave in March, starting the clock ticking on two years of negotiations.
+A transitional period after that means the entire Brexit process could take five years.

-The plan outlined by Hammond reflects a dramatic shift in the government's thinking after Prime Minister Theresa May lost her parliamentary majority in an election in June.
+The plan outlined by Hammond reflects a major shift in the government's thinking since Prime Minister Theresa May lost her parliamentary majority in an election in June.

 Related: EU to Britain: Please get your act together

-May had been advocating a clean break with the EU starting in March 2019, and had even threatened to walk away from exit talks without striking a new trade deal under the mantra that "no deal is better than a bad deal."
+May was advocating a clean break with the EU starting in March 2019, and had even threatened to walk away from exit talks under the mantra that "no deal is better than a bad deal."

-But the government has moderated its position in key ways since the surprise election setback.
-Businesses have been pushing hard for an arrangement that allows them time to get used to the new relationship with the U.K.'s biggest export market.
+But the government has moderated its position since the surprise election setback.
+Businesses have been pushing hard for an arrangement that gives them time to get used to the new relationship with the U.K.'s biggest export market.

 Hammond said Friday that if the EU agrees the transitional period, very little might change in the immediate aftermath of Brexit.